Oregon defeats Oregon State 31-7 for a spot in the Pac-12 title game as rivalry ends for now - KTVZ

 THE TAKEAWAY

-Oregon: It was Oregon’s ninth straight win over Oregon State at Autzen.
-Stadium. … Oregon has won 11 games for the first time since 2019, and the eighth time in program history. … Arizona was eliminated from a shot at the conference championship, no mater what happens when the Wildcats play Arizona State on Saturday.
+Oregon: It was Oregon’s ninth straight win over Oregon State at Autzen Stadium. … Oregon has won 11 games for the first time since 2019, and the eighth time in program history. … Arizona was eliminated from a shot at the conference championship, no matter what happens when the Wildcats play Arizona State on Saturday.
 Arizona needed an Oregon State win to stay alive.

 END OF AN ERA